collabserver/collabserver-datatypes/README.md

 ## Getting started
-CRDTs primitives are header only (`CmRDT`, `CvRDT`), you only need to include the header you need in order to build your concurrent data.
+CRDTs primitives are header only (`CmRDT`, `CvRDT`), you only need to include the headers you need in order to build your concurrent data.
 For instance, to use CmRDT::LWWSet, add `#include "collabdata/CmRDT/LWWSet.h"`.
+To use you data on a CollabServer, your data must implement `CollabData` interface.

 ## Generate documentation